 \section{Conclusions}

 We investigated the cosmological averaging problem in theories of gravity with nonminimal couplings between matter and geometry, focusing on its impact on the large-scale evolution inferred from homogeneous cosmological models.
-We have shown that while averaging issues are present even in general relativity, they become particularly significant in theories with nonlinear matter–gravity interactions, where standard homogenization procedures need not preserve the correct macroscopic dynamics.
+We have shown that while averaging issues are present even in GR, they can become particularly significant in theories with nonlinear matter-gravity interactions.

-Using $R+F(T)$ gravity as a well controlled minimal framework and K-monopoles as a particle proxy, we explored the challenges associated with cosmological averaging for a fluid composed of dust, clarifying several common misconceptions in the literature.
-In particular, we have shown that homogeneous cosmological models constructed under the assumption that $F(T)$ can be applied directly to the global spatial average of $T$ may fail to reproduce the correct large-scale dynamics of an inhomogeneous Universe.
-We have further demonstrated that, contrary to general relativity, dust is generally not pressureless in these theories.
+Using $R+F(T)$ gravity as a well controlled minimal framework and global K-monopoles as a particle proxy, we explored the challenges associated with cosmological averaging for a fluid composed of dust, clarifying several common misconceptions in the literature.
+In particular, we have shown that homogeneous cosmological models constructed under the assumption that $\overline{F}=F(\overline{T})$ generally fail to reproduce the correct large-scale dynamics of an inhomogeneous universe.
+We have further demonstrated that, contrary to GR, dust is generally not pressureless in these theories.

 Although our discussion has focused on the specific case of $R+F(T)$ gravity, the underlying analysis is not restricted to this particular model.
-Rather, they apply more generally to theories of gravity featuring nonminimal couplings between matter and geometry, provided the standard assumption, widely adopted in a cosmological context, that spacetime can be well approximated by an FLRW metric on all relevant scales is maintained.
+Rather, it applies more generally to theories of gravity featuring nonminimal couplings between matter and geometry, provided the standard assumption, widely adopted in a cosmological context, that spacetime can be well approximated by an FLRW metric on all relevant scales is maintained.
 Whether this assumption remains valid in such theories is ultimately a question for a more complete theoretical framework, particularly in light of the instabilities that have been reported in significant parts of the parameter space of nonminimally coupled gravity.
 Should these issues be resolved, the averaging problem investigated in this work would persist and must be addressed consistently.

 In addition, we have deliberately not incorporated the stringent experimental constraints at redshift zero that severely restrict the functional form of $F(T)$.
 Our aim has not been to assess the phenomenological viability of these theories, but rather to use $R+F(T)$ gravity as a controlled setting to investigate the robustness of homogenization procedures themselves, independently of the current experimental and observational limits.